 Chateau St. Jacques d’Albas is located in the Minervois, to the west of the Languedoc region, between the city of Carcassone, Canal du Midi, and the Black Mountains.
 The nature provides excellent resources for them to make unique wines.
 The team is quite small.
-Graham Nutter is helped by his son, Andrew, and Jonathan Nieto and Charlotte Wilkerson in the office.
+Graham Nutter is helped by his son, Andrew, Martine Garcia and Charlotte Wilkerson in the office.
 Yannick Breil and Arnaud Mayade do the work in the winery and the fields.
 The Belgian shepherd dog, Syrah, guards the estate.
 A chapel from the 11th century is still present on the property and was renovated in 2014.
 Since 2001, the estate is focused on organic viticulture, long term vineyard protection, soil management, and planting of high-quality vines with a low yield of fruity grapes.

 Respect Nature and Technology